-Picking a major to study is a daunting task for any college student, and even more so if you are going to or returning to college as an adult.
-Fortunately, you have the benefit of work experience and a higher education environment that’s ready to embrace adult learners as the “new traditional” student, and offer assistance.
+Picking a college major to study is a daunting task for any college student, and even more so if you are going to or returning to college as an adult.
+Fortunately, you have the benefit of work experience and a higher education environment that’s ready to embrace adult learners as the “new traditional”

 You aren’t alone: over 36 million adults in the U.S. have some college credit and no degree.
 Here are a few tips to help you select a major that will make your investment well worth it (high school students can use these tips as well)!

 1. Rethink your Old Major (if you are returning to college)

 You may want to rethink going for the same major you left in college.
 According to a Gallup/Strada Education report, 36% of adults regretted the study subject they chose in college.
 With your work and life experience, you have the opportunity to pick a field that’s a better fit for your life and aspirations.